Who must report CISP actions to the Board?

-Must a hospital notify the Board any time a physician seeks an addition or decrease in privileges or a change in status from active to courtesy?
+Must a hospital or health system notify the Board any time a licensee seeks an addition or decrease in privileges or a change in status from active to courtesy?

-Must a hospital report a privilege suspension imposed for failure to complete medical records?
+Must a hospital or health system report a privilege suspension imposed for failure to complete medical records?

 No. The NC General Assembly amended state law in 2016 to remove any obligation to report suspensions related to failure to complete medical records in a timely manner.